gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 was interesting so I looked at the new tech I was impressed: LevelDB.

-After some interactions with non-native LevelDB wrappers, signal issues and wire debugging to learn the memcached protocol I've had a server that would switch databases on the fly if you posted to a REST api while communicating through memcached clients or the abstractions I've had.
+After some interactions with non-native LevelDB wrappers, signal issues and wire debugging to learn the memcached protocol I've got a server that would switch databases on the fly if you posted to a REST api while communicating through memcached clients or the abstractions I've had.